la2050/archive/_projects/2016/engage-your-neighborhood.md

 project_impact: >-
   ["Government responsiveness to residents’ needs","Participation in neighborhood councils"]
+project_proposal_impact:
+  - Government responsiveness to residents’ needs
+  - Participation in neighborhood councils
+project_proposal_description: >-
+  Let's empower Angelinos to engage with each other and their Neighborhood Councils online to solve their challenges and create their future.
+We’ll let people be heard from the time and place available to them, and collaborate with each other in an innovative online structure to bring out the most representative public input, avoid the trolls, and no public speaking required!
+This project will work closely with one lead NC and make the tools and best practices will be available to all in LA.
+project_areas:
+  - Westside
 project_proposal_best_place: >-
   Neighborhood councils in LA are a bold new experiment but they have challenges with engagement both at election time, and in their council participation.